 Due to the pandemic, it’s more important than ever to show off a listing online via professional digital media and online real estate marketing.
 Once 1279 Sanchez Street was staged and ready, we captured it all in high-definition photography, an interactive 3D virtual tour, and multiple video tours for websites and social media.
 It all came together to display an already gorgeous home in its absolute best light.

 We listed 1279 Sanchez Street on Tuesday the 16th.
-Within three days, we received over 45 showing requests and thousands of visitors to the listing pages on Zillow and our website.
+Within three days, we received over 45 showing requests and thousands of visitors to the listing pages on our website and Zillow.

-By Friday the 19th, our client had a multiple-offer situation on their hands.
-Through careful guidance and negotiations over the next few days, we were able to increase the final sales price from ~16% above the list price to ~20% over asking.
+Come Friday the 19th, our client had a multiple-offer situation on their hands.
+Through careful guidance and negotiations over the next few days, we were able to increase the final sales price from ~16% above the list price to ~20% over.
 This 4% residual meant an additional ~$51,000 in our client’s pocket.

 Needless to say, the seller was thrilled!
 They had given up on their hope of achieving this price when their home was listed and expired two months earlier, but together we were able to reach their goals.